-For those that think arthritis is just a disease of old age or that it only affects those that are unhealthy, think again.
-Arthritis is actually a complex group of musculoskeletal disorders that consists of more than 100 different diseases or conditions that can affect people of all ages, races, and genders.
+For those who believe arthritis is a disease reserved for people of old age, arthritis is actually a complex group of musculoskeletal disorders that consists of more than 100 different diseases or conditions that can affect people of all ages, races, and genders.
 In fact, about two-thirds of individuals with some form of arthritis are under 65 years old.
 This includes 300,000 children with a total of 50 million Americans suffering every day.
 Most types of arthritis include one of the following three types: Osteoarthritis (a breakdown of joint cartilage that’s caused by certain risk factors and very progressive), Juvenile Arthritis (occurs due to many autoimmune and inflammatory conditions under children 16 and under), and Rheumatoid Arthritis also known as RA (a systemic form of arthritis that causes inflammation in the membranes of the joints that leads to stiffness and pain).

 Why Arthritis Matters

-Arthritis is also a serious issue.
-It doesn’t just affect day-to-day quality of life, but also a person’s overall health.
+Arthritis doesn’t just affect the day-to-day quality of life, but also a person’s overall health.
 It can lead to depression, muscle atrophy, and interfere with work and social activities.
 It’s also the number one cause of disability in the United States and contributes to a majority of the hospitalizations every single year, which increases medical costs for many people.

 But arthritis suffers have options; there are things a person can do with arthritis to lower pain, inflammation, and improve their quality of life.
 Two major factors are a healthy diet and staying active.
 Though one would think exercise would be out of the question, it’s actually very helpful to help keep the joints fluid and prevent stagnation.
 It also helps work the muscles to prevent muscle loss from too much sitting and can help lessen the severity and progression of the disease over time.